Job monitoring

 --acctg-freq=task=<number>

-defines the polling frequency in seconds (between 1 and 15 sec.).
-By default:
+Optional parameter.
+Defines the polling frequency in seconds (between 1 and 15 sec.).
+If not present, the default is:

 <number>=15